hamadichihaoui/unsupervised_anomaly_detection/README.md

 #### Why the problem is quasi unsolvoble even for a human?
 let's take the MTSD dataset as an example.
 As shown in the figure bellow,
 - (a) is a sample of the majority normal samples
-- (b) is a sample of a minority normal data
+- (b) is a sample of a minority within the normal data
-- (c) is a sample of a the faulty samples (also a minority)
+- (c) is a sample of a the faulty data (also a minority)

 So, the dataset is composed of multi modal data, but only one mode is labaled as anomaly.